brighter-ai/awesome-privacy-papers/README.md

 ## 2018
 - [Learning to Anonymize Faces for Privacy Preserving Action Detection](https://arxiv.org/abs/1803.11556) - Z. Ren, Y. Jae Lee, M. S. Ryoo - Authors present a novel approach to learn a face anonymizer and activity detector using an adversarial learning formulation.
 The end result is a video anonymizer that performs pixel-level modifications to anonymize each person’s face, with minimal effect on action detection performance.
-- [On Hallucinating Context and Background Pixels from a Face Mask using Multi-scale GANs](https://arxiv.org/abs/1811.07104) - S. Banerjee, W. J. Scheirer, K. W. Bowyer, P. J. Flynn.
+- [On Hallucinating Context and Background Pixels from a Face Mask using Multi-scale GANs](https://arxiv.org/abs/1811.07104) - S. Banerjee, W. J. Scheirer, K. W. Bowyer, P. J. Flynn - Authors propose a multi-scale GAN model that can synthesize realistic context (forehead, hair, neck, clothes) and background pixels given a masked face input, without any user supervision.
+The generated face images can be used as stock images by the media without any privacy concerns.
 - [Privacy-Protective-GAN for Face De-identification](https://arxiv.org/abs/1806.08906) - Y. Wu, F. Yang, H. Ling - Authors present a generative approach, which integrates de-identification metric into the objective function to ensure privacy protection, while it retains utility and visual similarity with a regulator.

 ## 2017